YanwenWang1125/RealtorOS/README.md

 - Verify network connectivity in Docker containers

 **Issue: Email sending fails**
-- **Solution**: Verify AWS SES credentials are correct.
-Ensure sender email is verified in SES.
-Check AWS region matches configuration.
+- **Solution**: Verify SendGrid API key is correct.
+Ensure sender email is verified in SendGrid.
+Check API key has proper permissions.

 **Issue: Module not found errors in frontend**
 - **Solution**: Run `npm install` in the frontend directory.
 Ensure all dependencies are installed.